Martekode/react-g-bay/server/api/README_API.md

 This section contains general information about the API
 - RESPONSES:
     - All responses will have a JSON formatted body
-    - Unhandled get requests not caught by our errohandler will route you to the homepage of the app
+    - Unhandled get requests not caught by our errorHandler will route you to the homepage of the app
 - ERRORS:
     - If any error occurs.
 The api will return an errormessage.
 The first value of this error message will always be a boolean called _error_ set to true!
         - ERROR:400 Bad Request
-            - When enountering this error somethign went wrong in the request, usually more info will be provided in the response.
+            - When encountering this error something went wrong in the request, usually more info will be provided in the response.
             - If you would like another endpoint to suite your request's needs please feel free to contact us!
         - ERROR:500 Internal Server Error
             - There is an error on our end.
 We are sorry. please provide us with the error message sent in the response!